kostty/trinityX/README.rst

   - create a floating IP address ``10.141.255.252`` and associate the hostname ``controller`` with it

     **Note**: the provisioning interfaces are expected to be assigned ``10.141.255.254`` and ``10.141.255.253``, respectively, *prior* to the installation
-  - create an XFS filesystem on a specified block device, set up replication of the filesystem between the two controllers via DRBD and mount it as /trinity
+  - create an XFS filesystem on a specified block device, which is assumed to be shared between the controllers, and mount it as /trinity

 * in both cases: